The Difference between Accounting vs. Auditor | Zell

 Do auditors exclusively work within accounting firms?

-Although auditors predominantly operate within public accounting firms, they can also be employed as internal auditors within organizations to ensure compliance and accuracy.
+Although auditors primarily work in public accounting firms, they can be internal auditors in an organisation to ensure that all financial information is correct and appropriate.

 Are accountants and auditors interchangeable roles?

-No, these roles are distinct and complementary.
-Accountants manage and analyze financial data, whereas auditors independently verify the accuracy and reliability of this data.
+No, these two are two different and complementary positions.
+Accountants manage and analyse financial data, whereas the auditors independently verify how accurate and reliable such data is.

 What qualifications are necessary for becoming an auditor?